LWFlouisa/UploadedFairyUpdates/_posts/2020-08-14-anexampleofpoetrycomicscript.md

 near by is radioactive.
 So is standing in the background.

 CAPTION
-When the church bell was ringing at night,
+When the church bell was ringing at night,<br />
-The shadows called for myself,
+The shadows called for myself,<br />
-I rest to the chilling chilling wind so long long ago.
+I rest to the chilling chilling wind so long long ago.<br />
-The isolation is near.
+The isolation is near.<br />

 YOUNG WOMAN: And Grim comes near...